John Carlin (journalist): Career

 Carlin began his journalism career at the Buenos Aires Herald in 1981, writing about film, football and politics.
-In 1982, he began a six-year stint in Mexico and Central America working for, among others, The Times and Sunday Times, the Toronto Star, BBC, CBC, and ABC (US) before joining the staff of The Independent at the newspaper's launch in 1986.
+In 1982, he began a six-year stint in Mexico and Central America working for, among others, The Times and Sunday Times, the Toronto Star, BBC, CBC, and ABC News before joining the staff of The Independent at the newspaper's launch in 1986.

-Carlin was The Independent's South Africa bureau chief from 1989–1995.
+Carlin was The Independent's South Africa bureau chief from 1989 to 1995.
 In 1993, Carlin wrote and presented a BBC documentary on the South African Third Force, his first television work.

-From 1995–1998 he was the United States bureau chief for The Independent on Sunday.
+From 1995 to 1998 he was the United States bureau chief for The Independent on Sunday.

 In 1997, Carlin wrote an article titled "A Farewell to Arms" for Wired magazine about cyberwarfare.
 This was originally intended to form the basis of a 1999 film, WW3.com.
 When this project stalled, its script was rewritten into the 2007 film, Live Free or Die Hard (Die Hard 4.0).

 In 1998, Carlin joined El País, the world's leading Spanish-language newspaper, where he worked as a senior international writer until being sacked in October 2017 after an article highly critical of the Spanish government and King regarding the Catalonian independence referendum.

 He has since written regularly for La Vanguardia.
 He also writes regularly for Argentine newspaper Clarín.

 Carlin was writer and interviewer for the 1999 episode "The Long Walk of Nelson Mandela" of the American PBS series Frontline.
 It was also broadcast as "The First Accused" in South Africa by the SABC.